the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 Bionic the Weird, for sharing some artistic notes and references that informed the shape of the model.

-Fractarine, Freeborn, Fane, Tong, Cliff, Ozlo, Arlow, Pioneer, and Steele for providing feedback and helping with beta testing.
+Fractarine, Freeborn, Fane, EmeraldtheShiba, Tong, Cliff, Ozlo, Arlow, Pioneer, and Steele for providing feedback, helping with beta testing, and catching countless amounts of bugs.

 Haydy Zeth, Midnightweasel and Spitly for helping me make the ‘feminine’ shape key.
 I’m not good at feminine anatomy.